 - Where are they based?

 Ideally, you’re looking for a franchise owner with a history of success and a proven track record of professionalism in fully supporting its franchisees.
-For instance, Explorer Travel (the very first UK-based travel franchise) has a 13-year history to draw from, so you can know exactly what kind of operation you’re dealing with.
 If a franchise owner is based near you, that’s a bonus, but internet communication means it certainly isn’t a great priority.